Dresden Vision credentials

 We have stores in Australia, New Zealand and Canada and a website that services anywhere in the world with shipping capped at US$15.

-Our standard price is AU$49 for frame and quality German-designed lenses.
+Our standard price includes frame and quality German-designed lenses.
 Most customers pay that much.
 We have a policy of never upselling and because we have only one frame style (in four sizes) you’ll always know what the frame costs.
 We only charge more if you need complicated or very strong lenses.

 We’re always happy to provide glasses for photo shoots, movies, etc.